 Make a real meal of it at Market Halls Victoria

 Market Halls Victoria is the perfect shout whether you're on the go (takeaway is available), or making an occasion of it (hello, boozy weekend brunch).
-With strong WiFi — and even stronger coffee — it's also a pretty nifty place for local workers to conduct meetings, or tick a few items off their to-do lists.
-Whatever your reason for visiting, you can expect proper dishes in a truly unique space.
+With strong wifi — and stronger coffee — it's also a good spot for local workers to hold meetings, or tick a few items off their to-do lists.
+Whatever your reason for visiting, you can expect a great range of dishes in a truly unique space.

 View this post on Instagram

-For those occasions where only starched tablecloths and a legion of silverware per person will do, you’ve got lots to choose from.
+For those occasions where only starched tablecloths and a legion of silverware per person will do, you've got a lot to choose from.
 The Olivo Restaurants franchise has tentacles all over this area, all at the more formal end of the scale, including Olivomare's Sardinian seafood, and Olivocarne with a meat-heavy menu and slightly trippy décor.
-Also Mediterranean and with outside space that’s too rare in Victoria, try the Santini terrace for Italian classics, or if you’d rather have cured meats and Spanish tapas, the Iberica terrace.

-Head to Hunan for a daily-changing set menu with influences from across Hunan, Szechuan and Taiwan, or Ken Lo’s Memories of China, serving a mix of Mandarin and Cantonese dishes in a very Belgravian — very well-heeled, if a bit stuffy — setting.
+Head to Hunan for a daily-changing set menu with influences from across Hunan, Szechuan and Taiwan — be warned, this is a walletbusting one — or Ken Lo’s Memories of China, serving a mix of Mandarin and Cantonese dishes in a stereotypically Belgravian — very well-heeled, quite hushed — setting.

-And for special occasions without the stuffiness, The Other Naughty Piglet — tucked into a mezzanine at The Other Palace theatre — sports all the welcoming banquettes, shareable snacks and lovingly-chosen wines you could ask for.
-There's a long table with Family Reunion or Mate's Birthday written all over it, but if it's one-on-one you're there for, Table 22 (tucked into a warmly lit corner) is The One.
+On the rowdier end of the spectrum, temporarily closed, but hopefully reopening sometime soon, The Other Naughty Piglet — tucked into a mezzanine at The Other Palace theatre — sports all the welcoming banquettes, shareable snacks, and lovingly chosen wines you could ask for.
+There's a long table with Family Reunion or Mate's Birthday written all over it, but if it's one-on-one you're there for, Table 22, tucked into a warmly lit corner) is The One.